acl-org/acl-2025/_pages/calls/bof.md

 The application includes the following information:
 Name of your BoF/Affinity Group
-Brief description of the session or meeting (we may post this in the conference handbook and/or conference app to gather participants’ interests.)
+Brief description of the session or meeting (we may post this in the conference handbook and/or conference app to gather participants' interests.)
 Expected number of participants
 In-person or hybrid format
 Preferred day and time